It’s not so bad. You can live with it. No one even notices that you have hearing loss.

 Are we getting warmer?

-There are many reasons that people wait to get a hearing test and many more reasons you shouldn’t.
+There are many reasons that people haven’t had a hearing test and many more reasons you shouldn’t.

 You probably think you can just turn your head a certain way, and it’s okay.
 You hear better out of one ear – which is very rare, by the way.